Jachimo/cheap-home-sensors/README.md

 > monitoring.

-## TempSensor (ESP8266 + BME280)
+## TempSensor

-Code and project notes for a basic indoor WiFi-based / MQTT-connected temperature and RH sensor, using a common ESP8266 D1 board and a Bosch BME280.
+Code and project notes for a basic indoor WiFi-based / MQTT-connected temperature and RH measurement unit, using a common ESP8266 D1 board and one of several sensors: the BME280/BMP280, DHT11/DHT22, or DS18B20.

 [TempSensor project README file](TempSensor/README-TempSensor.md).